Join us for DFL’s 29th annual LGBTQ SCUBA Diving Jamboree at The Pearl Resort, Fiji, postponed until 2021

-It’s been nearly 27 years since the vision of one man created the worldwide Diving For Life family.
-Since 1992, Diving For Life has held 25 SCUBA diving jamborees with hundreds of participants in 14 countries, and affected thousands of lives with close to $1.2 million US dollars given to charity.
+It’s been nearly 29 years since the vision of one man created the worldwide Diving For Life family.
+Since 1992, Diving For Life has held 28 Scuba Diving Jamborees with hundreds of participants in 14 countries, and affected thousands of lives with close to $1.5 million US dollars given to charity.
 So join us!

-Diving For Life is a tax exempt, not for profit organization that sponsors The International Gay and Lesbian SCUBA Jamboree.
-All proceeds from the Jamboree are donated to charitable organizations that support the health concerns of the LGBTT community.
+Diving For Life is a tax exempt, not for profit organization that sponsors The International Gay and Lesbian Scuba Jamboree.
+All proceeds from the Jamboree are donated to charitable organizations that support the health concerns of the LGBTQ community.

 Birth of a Movement